 Congressman Scott Peters serves California’s 52nd Congressional District, which includes the cities of Coronado, Poway and most of northern San Diego.
-First elected in 2012, he currently serves on the House Armed Services Committee & the House Judiciary Committee.
+First elected in 2012, he currently serves on the House Committee On Energy & Commerce.
 He formerly served on the House Committee on Science, Space, and Technology.

 Scott Peters is a civic leader who has made improving the quality of life in San Diego his life’s work.
 After a 15-year career as an environmental lawyer, Scott was elected to the San Diego City Council, where he later became the City’s first City Council President.
 On the Council, Scott helped lead the $2 billion redevelopment of downtown San Diego, the cleanup of the city’s beaches and bays, and the completion of a number of major infrastructure projects.
 He also pursued greater accountability and efficiency in government through the creation of a new Council/Mayor form of government with an independent budget review function.